-1. Reservation of the right to set a no extension statement aside
+1. Reservation of the right to set an acceleration statement aside

-(a) A no extension statement must not be subject to a reservation to set the statement aside which depends solely on subjective judgements by the offeror or its directors or the fulfilment of which is in their hands.

-(b) The first document published in connection with an offer in which mention is made of the no extension statement must contain prominent reference to any reservation to set it aside (precise details of which must also be included in the document).
-Any subsequent mention by the offeror of the no extension statement must be accompanied by a reference to the reservation or, at the least, to the relevant sections in the document containing the details.

-(c) Notes 3 and 4 describe examples of specific types of reservation to set a no extension statement aside.
+- (a) An acceleration statement must not be subject to a reservation to set the statement aside which depends solely on subjective judgements by the offeror or its directors or the fulfilment of which is in their hands. - (b) The first document published in connection with an offer in which mention is made of the acceleration statement must contain prominent reference to any reservation to set it aside (precise details of which must also be included in the document).
+Any subsequent mention by the offeror of the acceleration statement must be accompanied by a reference to the reservation or, at the least, to the relevant sections in the document containing the details. - (c) Notes 2 and 3 describe examples of specific types of reservation to set an acceleration statement aside.
 However, other types of reservation may also be made (for example, a reservation relating to the recommendation of an increased or improved offer by the board of the offeree company), provided that they comply with the requirements of this Note 1.